L04-Bh/Smart-City-IIoT-project/README.md

-# Smart-City-IIoT-project
-This Smart City Automation project showcases the implementation of intelligent street lighting and surveillance using Cisco Packet Tracer.
-The system uses wireless IoT communication, motion detection, and solar intensity sensing to improve energy efficiency and public safety.
 # Smart City Automation using Cisco Packet Tracer

+> **An IIoT-based Smart City Automation System developed using Cisco Packet Tracer as part of the L&T EduTech Industrial Internet of Things (IIoT) Internship.
+The project demonstrates intelligent street lighting and smart surveillance using wireless IoT devices, a Home Gateway, and rule-based automation to improve energy efficiency and public safety.**

+---

 ## 📖 Project Overview

-This project presents a **Smart City Automation System** developed using **Cisco Packet Tracer** as part of the **L&T EduTech Industrial Internet of Things (IIoT) Internship**.
+This project presents a **Smart City Automation System** developed using **Cisco Packet Tracer** during the **L&T EduTech Industrial Internet of Things (IIoT) Internship**.

-The system demonstrates an intelligent urban infrastructure where IoT devices communicate wirelessly through a **Home Gateway**.
-It automates street lighting based on solar intensity and motion detection while simultaneously implementing a smart surveillance system that activates a webcam and siren whenever movement is detected.
+The system integrates wireless IoT devices through a **Home Gateway** to automate street lighting and surveillance.
+Street lights operate based on **solar intensity** and **motion detection**, while a webcam and siren are automatically activated whenever motion is detected in the surveillance zone.

-The project showcases the practical implementation of Industrial Internet of Things (IIoT) concepts using Cisco Packet Tracer.
+The project demonstrates the practical implementation of Industrial Internet of Things (IIoT) concepts, centralized device management, and rule-based automation for smart city applications.

 ---

 ## 🎯 Objectives

-- Design a Smart City Automation System using Cisco Packet Tracer.
+- Design and simulate a Smart City Automation System using Cisco Packet Tracer.
 - Implement intelligent street lighting using solar intensity and motion detection.
 - Develop a smart surveillance system using IoT devices.
 - Demonstrate wireless communication through a Home Gateway.
-- Showcase rule-based automation for smart city applications.
+- Showcase rule-based automation for energy-efficient smart city applications.

 ---

-## 🛠️ Components Used
+## 🛠 Components Used

 - Home Gateway
 - Solar Panel